mikehoward/tdd_deploy/Readme.md

-# TddDeploy
+# TddDeploy - 0.1.7

-NOTE: version 0.1.0 is not useable

 **This is a prototype.
-It works, but is ugly and almost certainly the wrong design.**
+It works, but isn't pretty and polished.**

-*I think there is room in host provisioning and site installation for TDD tools which are independent of the provisioning framework - which is what TddDeploy attempts to be.*

-TddDeploy implements command execution on remote hosts to aid in host provisioning and deployment of multiple Rails applications on one or more hosts.
+TddDeploy supports deployment configuration management and black box testing of deployment hosts.

+It is designed to complement Capistrano

+It does this by:

+* defining and managing an opinionated set of data which specify hosts and user accounts
+* automate testing of remote hosts via running commands - locally and remotely via ssh
+* provides a rack compatible local web server to run the tests
+* as a bonus, it also creates host & site specific configuration files from erb template.

-It is designed to complement Capistrano, so it follows Capistrano's opinions:
+It is designed to complement Capistrano - hence the opinionated:

       Capistrano makes a few assumptions about your servers.
 In order to use Capistrano, you will need to comply with these assumptions: